idleist/webportfolio-gatsby/src/markdown-pages/projects/portfolio.md

 ### PROJECT OUTLINE

 I wanted to include this portfolio within my projects pages.
-I built this site in NodeJS, using the pug templating language.
-The portfolio has a working contact form using the Nodemailer package.
-Form validation is included server-side with the express-validator package.
-I have utilised SCSS for styling, as I can use cross site global variables and mixins for reusable code.
+This site was built using Gatsby JS and graphql.
+All the images and screenshots on the site are optimized using gatsby image.
+Information about each project has been written in markdown and pulled in to the site with graphql queries.

+I had used Gatsby JS on a previous project and loved the ability to create a static site using the React framework.
+Using graphql takes a while to get your head around, but it is an upcoming technology and I wanted to experiment with it.
+I found it a great addition to this project, and feel confident about using it in future projects and with different frameworks.

+Gatsby works well with SCSS, and the site is styled using SCSS with modular styling and styled components.

 ### PLANS